Ignazio-Emanuele-Picciche/KNN-Algorithm/README.md

 The purpose of this class is to preprocess the data given from the dataset.
 What the class do is:

-- Importing the dataset: the class will import the csv file of the dataset for the preprocessing
+- Importing the dataset: the class will import the csv file of the dataset for the preprocessing.
+The program asks the user to enter the path of the file.

-- Data clealing: if there is a line with missing values, that line is eliminated.
+- Data cleaning: if there is a line with missing values, that line is eliminated.

 - Feature scaling (standardization): for the feature scaling, the choice was between the normalization and the standardization.
 After some researches, the choice taken was for the standardization, also because